Digital Finance Advisory Panel

 In 2015, Chris was named in the Top 35 Influencers of Financial Planning by Adviser Ratings.
-He holds a Bachelor of Commerce (Accounting/Finance Co-op Scholarship) from the University of NSW.
+He holds a Bachelor of Commerce (Accounting/Finance Co-op Scholarship) from UNSW.

 Julian Fenwick: Managing Director and founder, Governance Risk & Compliance Solutions

-Julian Fenwick is the Managing Director and founder of Governance Risk & Compliance Solutions, a leading Australian compliance training company and the CEO of Better US.
-Inc. an innovative adaptive learning technology company based in New York.
+Julian Fenwick is the Managing Director and founder of Governance Risk & Compliance Solutions, a leading Australian compliance training company.
+He is also the CEO of Better US.
+Inc., an innovative adaptive learning technology company based in New York.
 Julian is also one of the founding directors of The RegTech Association and serves as Vice Chair for Oceania with IRTA.

 Julian is a regular presenter in Australia and Asia on innovation, entrepreneurship, regtech, and managing organisational compliance.
-He is an enthusiastic supporter of the Australian start-up community with a particular interest in adaptive eLearning technology.
+He is an enthusiastic supporter of Australia’s startup community with a particular interest in adaptive eLearning technology.

 Julian moved into the regulatory compliance industry in October 2000.
-Since that time he has been instrumental in the development of the online compliance training industry in the APAC region.
-He has also been influential in the design of a number of other compliance technology platforms.
+Since that time he has been instrumental in developing the APAC region’s online compliance training industry.
+He has also been influential in designing a number of other compliance technology platforms.

-Julian holds a Masters of Business Administration from the University of Sydney and is a graduate member of the Australian Institute of Company Directors and a member of the GRC Institute.
+Julian holds a Masters of Business Administration from the University of Sydney.
+He is a graduate member of the Australian Institute of Company Directors and a member of the GRC Institute.

 Kim Heras: General Partner, 25fifteen

-Kim is the co-founder of 25fifteen, a Sydney-based startup studio and corporate venturing firm founded by successful tech entrepreneurs and industry veterans.
+Kim is the co-founder of 25fifteen, a Sydney startup studio and corporate venturing firm founded by tech entrepreneurs and industry veterans.

 Previously Kim was one of the co-founders of PushStart, a startup accelerator program in Sydney, and Director of Fishburners, Sydney’s premier co-working space.
 He was also Commercial Manager at Ensyst, an IT Services company acquired by Optus.

-As a director of his own fintech startup FinancialAsk, Andrew also founded Fintech Melbourne which has gone on to become one of Australia's largest fintech startup communities, helping the local fintech community to connect via a range of events.
+As a director of his own fintech startup FinancialAsk, Andrew also founded FinTech Melbourne, which has gone on to become one of Australia's largest fintech startup communities.
+FinTech Melbourne is helping the local fintech community to connect via a range of events.

-In addition to his fintech activities, Andrew also serves as the Accelerator Director of Australia's first agtech accelerator program and co-working space, SproutX, where he coaches and mentors early stage startup companies.
+Andrew also serves as the Accelerator Director of Australia's first agtech accelerator program and co-working space, SproutX, where he coaches and mentors early‑stage startup companies.

-Andrew has 10+ years of experience within the financial services industry with product management, analytics and strategy roles in corporates such as NAB, MLC and most recently Findex.
+Andrew has over 10 years of experience within the financial services industry with product management, analytics and strategy roles in corporates such as NAB, MLC and most recently Findex.